 How much data do I plan to move daily?

 Each IoT Hub tier is available in three sizes, based around how much data throughput they can handle in any given day.
 These sizes are numerically identified as 1, 2, and 3.
 For example, each unit of a level 1 IoT hub can handle 400 thousand messages a day, while a level 3 unit can handle 300 million.
-For more details about the data guidelines, continue to Message throughput.
+For more details about the data guidelines, continue to Tier editions and units.

 Basic and standard tiers